mbj/axiom-arango-adapter/README.md

 logger = Logger.new($stderr, :debug)

 # Instantiating adapter
-adapter = Veritas::Adapter::Arango::Adapter.new(database, logger)
+adapter = Axiom::Adapter::Arango::Adapter.new(database, logger)

 # Setting up a base relation
-header = Veritas::Relation::Header.coerce([[:id, Integer], [:firstname, String], [:lastname, String]]) base   = Veritas::Relation::Base.new(:people, header)
+header = Axiom::Relation::Header.coerce([[:id, Integer], [:firstname, String], [:lastname, String]]) base   = Axiom::Relation::Base.new(:people, header)

 # Creating a gateway
 gateway = adapter.gateway(base)

-# Use the gateway with the examples from the veritas README, for example:
+# Use the gateway with the examples from the axiom README, for example:
 gateway.restrict { |r| r.firstname.eq("Sue") } # restricts to tuples where firstname is "Sue"
 ```

-You can find more examples in the [veritas README](https://github.com/dkubb/veritas/blob/master/README.md).
+You can find more examples in the [axiom README](https://github.com/dkubb/axiom/blob/master/README.md).

 Fuzzer
 ------

-Veritas has a fuzzer to assist checking the correctness of the adapter and datastore.
+Axiom has a fuzzer to assist checking the correctness of the adapter and datastore.
 To run the fuzzer execute the following:

 ```
 bundle exec spec/fuzzer.rb